 The Fund may accept restricted gifts only upon the prior, written approval of the Fund board.
 The Fund reserves the right to decline gifts that are too restrictive in purpose, too difficult to administer, or intended for purposes outside its mission.

-Building on a Legacy Campaign
+Building on a Legacy Campaign - for the next 100 years!

 The Building on a Legacy campaign is the Fund’s initial fundraising effort.
 Members and friends of the Cosmopolitan Club of Philadelphia are showing their commitment to the future of the Club with their tax-deductible contributions.
 Besides one-time outright gifts, here are many opportunities to show support.